Kepnang2/alx-system_engineering-devops/0x00-shell_basics/README.md

-# 0x00 shell Basics
+#0x00 shell basics
+#Task 1
-Creating a script that prints our current working directory.
+Creating a script that Displays the contents list of your current directory.